rabiayasa/Stopwords-for-spanish/README.md

-# rabiayasa
+# Stopwords for Spanish

-Stopwords for Spanish
+This repository includes list of stopwords for Spanish language according to NLTK.